Siena Heights University: Academics

 Siena Heights also provides classes for high school students through dual enrollment.
 This gives juniors and seniors who meet certain criteria to get college credit and experience while still in high school, getting students a step closer to going to college and learning about college life and class work.
 The student-to-faculty ratio is 12:1.

 Athletics

 The Siena Heights athletic teams are called the Saints.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) for most of its sports since the 1992–93 academic year; while its football team competes in the Mideast League of the Mid-States Football Association (MSFA) since the 2012 fall season.
 Prior to the addition of women's lacrosse by the WHAC, the women's lacrosse team competed in the National Women's Lacrosse League (NWLL).

-Siena Heights competes in 24 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, track & field, volleyball and wrestling; and co-ed sports include cheerleading, dance and eSports.
+Siena Heights competes in more than 25 intercollegiate varsity sports.
+Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, track & field, volleyball and wrestling; women's sports include basketball, bowling, cross country, golf, flag football, lacrosse, soccer, stunt, softball, track & field, volleyball and wrestling; and co-ed sports include cheerleading, dance and eSports.

-Mascot

-The mascot of the Saints is "Halo the Husky", created by former student, Matt Larson.

-Accomplishments

-Recently, the Saints baseball team won the WHAC tournament in 2012 to earn a bid to the regional site in Daytona Beach, FL.
-Siena Heights University is a five-star member of the NAIA's Champions of Character program.

-Student housing

-Siena Heights offers a variety of housing options for students.
-Students are required to live on campus, but are exempted from this requirement if they live with family within 35 driving miles to campus, are 21 or older, have 88+ completed hours, are married, have dependent children, or are veterans.

-Ledwidge Hall and Archangelus Hall are the traditional residence halls on campus.
-St. Catherine Hall was completed in fall 2015.
-Three residence halls accommodate a total of approximately 500 students, all of which are required to carry a university meal plan used in the Dining Hall and SHU Shop convenience store located in the McLaughlin University Center.
-The residence halls have a variety of room types, including private rooms, shared suites and standard rooms with community bathrooms.

-Campus Village Apartments, located on the western edge of campus, is a privately owned modern apartment building that is managed by the University.
-A total of 154 students live in Campus Village.